xenondevs/Docs/docs/invui2/item.md

     }.build()
 ```

-This can be shortened a little by using `updateOnClick`:
+This can be simplified using `updateOnClick`:

 ```kotlin
 var count = 0